syaffers/weather-station-reader/README.md

 ## You forgot again didn't you...

+Make sure you enable GPIO and SPI on the Pi

+    sudo raspi-config

 Install stuff:

     sudo apt-get install build-essential python-dev
+    pip install spidev

 Get and install the Adafruit DHT library: